aws/karpenter-provider-aws/website/content/en/preview/reference/metrics.md

 The time from pod creation until the pod is running.

 ### `karpenter_pods_state`
 Pod state is the current state of pods.
-This metric can be used several ways as it is labeled by the pod name, namespace, owner, node, provisioner name, zone, architecture, capacity type, instance type and pod phase.
+This metric can be used several ways as it is labeled by the pod name, namespace, owner, node, nodepool name, zone, architecture, capacity type, instance type and pod phase.

 ## Cloudprovider Metrics